|Milky Way over Bodie's Standard Mill|

 Well, if you were in a darkroom... how do you lighten the Milky Way while keeping the background sky dark?
 The simple answer is dodge and burn... selectively darken some areas while lightening others!

-In Adobe Lightroom (download a 30 day trial if you don't have it already, AFTER you collect some images to process) use the paintbrush tool (under the Develop module) to select and lighten the area around the Milky Way.
+In +Adobe Photoshop Lightroom (download a 30 day trial if you don't have it already, AFTER you collect some images to process) use the paintbrush tool (under the Develop module) to select and lighten the area around the Milky Way.
 Use the paintbrush tool to darken the sky everywhere else (this makes both the Milky Way and the stars pop).

-to do even better, you can also increase contrast while performing these functions, further darkening background light levels, including noise.
+To do even better, you can also increase contrast while performing these functions, further darkening background light levels, including noise.
 Adjust exposure and brightness so the fainter stars in the Milky Way get brighter while background and noise gets dark.
 You can increase saturation slightly on the Milky Way, but increasing contrast has that effect already, so you might not need to.

 Lightroom can also selectively adjust saturation and brightness of individual colors.
 If you shoot too close to sunset and "blue hour", or during a too-bright moon that is too full (and creating blue night sky), it can be handy to darken a blueish background sky to help separate that from the stars (just did that on a star trails shot).
 On the other hand for dark new moon skies, like you should have if you're planning ahead for Milky Way shooting, there is little or no light scattering turning the sky blue.
 A lot of the Milky Way stars have a slight blue tint though, so selectively raising brightness of blue can help separate them from dark background and any noise.